I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_pin_list.md

      operate on a specific network.
 For more information about this PIN type, see section 22.022 of the 3GPP specification.

-`WwanPinDescSvcProviderPin`
+`WwanPinDescCustom`

-Description for Service Provider (SP) personalization PIN.
-This is a PIN that allows the device to
+Description for custom PIN.
+This is a custom vendor-defined PIN type.
+It is not included in the
-     be personalized to a service provider.
-For more information about this PIN type, see section 22.022 of the 3GPP specification.
+     above list.

 ## Requirements